tedneward/Azgaarnoth/Creatures/Hobgoblin.md

 #### Description
 Hobgoblin Warlords are the leaders of Legions, or the direct subcommanders of those that do.
 Warlords are cunning, clever, and well-versed in the arts of war, having spent decades under arms and leading warriors.

+> Aside from the troops they command, Warlords are often powerful warriors in their own right, and many have adventured solo or undertaken other activities to increase their personal martial skill; any such additional levels of Fighter would add on to this template.

 ---

 ## Bladebearer